jenkinsci/netio-plugin/README.md

 The plugin depends on libraries not available at Maven Central.
 To install these libraries locally, cd into the project folder and call "install-non-maven-libs".
 This should install all required libraries.

 Next, change the settings in "src/main/resources/plug-config.properties" to the values used by your NetIO plug.
-If you don't own such a plug yet, skip this step.
+If you don't own such a plug, skip this step.

 Then, call "mvn clean install" and the plugin should create the file "plug-in.hpi" in the "target" folder.
 This file can be installed using the Jenkins GUI.
 If you do not own the plug yet, use "mvn clean install -P unit-tests-only" instead.
 If you want to test the plugin instead, run "mvn hpi:run".
 For this to work, you'll first have to configure your Maven settings XML file according to the tutorial found at https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial.